Summer-source42/azure-honeypot-attackmap/README.md

-# 🛡️ Azure Honeypot AttackMap

-An educational security project that simulates real-world cyberattacks using a vulnerable Windows VM deployed in **Microsoft Azure**.
-Integrated with **Azure Sentinel**, this setup visualizes incoming threats via a live **Attack Map**, enhanced with **GeoIP** data and KQL queries.

----
+# 🌍 Honeypot Project – Global Threat Detection & SIEM Integration

 ## 🔍 Overview

-This project demonstrates how to deploy a honeypot in Azure, monitor malicious login attempts, and visualize the source of these attacks in real time using Sentinel Workbooks.
+This project demonstrates how to deploy a high-interaction honeypot to simulate vulnerable services, monitor malicious login attempts, and visualize the source of these attacks in real time using Microsoft Sentinel Workbooks.
+The honeypot is configured to capture and log suspicious activities, which are then analyzed and visualized through Microsoft Sentinel for enhanced threat detection.
 It's designed to help you explore:

 - Attack behavior in the wild
 - Log collection and threat detection with Sentinel